Asia: A strategic priority

 After a long collaboration with the University of Hong Kong and an in-depth study on Hong Kong’s shark consumption habits(read the study Survey on shark consumption habits and attitudes in Hong-Kong_April 2011), BLOOM conducted an awareness campaign targeting luxury hotels, in order to persuade them to stop selling shark products.

-Just three years after the establishment of the Hong Kong office, BLOOM’s actions have known phenomenal success
+Just three years after the establishment of the Hong Kong office, BLOOM’s actions on sharks have known phenomenal success.